m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

   }
 }
 ````
-But in fact the route definition is just Scala, and rather than some reflective code that reads annotations and connects them to implementations, the implementations of what Spray calls "directives" are
+But in fact the route definition is just Scala, and rather than some reflective code that reads annotations and connects them to implementations, if you click on a term like "path" (Spray calls these things "directives")

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses